junxit/us-congress-bills-116/bill.md

   - **(4)** Environmental, social and governance safeguards.
   - **(5)** Local labor.
   - **(6)** Transparency.
-- **(b)** *Report on progress of negotiations* Not later than one year after the date of enactment of this Act, the President shall provide a briefing to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate on the progress of any negotiations described in subsection (a).
+- **(b)** *Report on progress of negotiations* Not later than 1 year after the date of enactment of this Act, the President shall provide a briefing to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate on the progress of any negotiations described in subsection (a).

 ## § 10.
 Report by Comptroller General of the United States

-- **(a)** *In general* Not later than two years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report on United States economic and commercial diplomacy.
+- **(a)** *In general* Not later than 2 years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report on United States economic and commercial diplomacy.
 - **(b)** *Matters To be included* The report required under subsection (a) shall include an assessment of the following:
   - **(1)** What is known about the effectiveness of United States economic and commercial diplomacy in influencing foreign governments and supporting United States businesses abroad.
   - **(2)** Coordination between the Department of State and the Department of Commerce with respect to United States economic and commercial diplomacy.